yoshakami/WaccaCircle/README.md

 for example, if 12.lnk exists on my desktop and I touch the inner top of the circle, then it will launch 12.lnk<br>
 else, here's the mapping of the key presses and releases.<br>
 the release will contain the ahk files launching the keystrokes below.<br>
+if you press Alt, then it'll add 12 to all panels, so you can press alt+tab and still have 10.lnk<br>
 example : Desktop/WaccaCircle/1d.ahk when panel is pressed down, and 1u.ahk when panel is released up. <br>
 1:  F1<br>
 2:  Win<br>